thu-vis/libsampling/README.md

 ## Download LibSampling

-**LibSampling** for the current release (Version 1.0, April 2020) can be obtained by directly cloning this repository.
+The current release (Version 1.0, April 2020)  of **LibSampling** can be obtained by directly cloning this repository.

 ## Quick Start

-A typical way to call a sampling method on your data is as below, where $n$ and $m$ are the sizes of the input data and the output data (sampling result), respectively.
+Below is the example code to call a sampling method, where n​ and m are the sizes of the input and output data (sampling result), respectively.

 ```python
 from sampling.Sampler import *